 To request to receive a copy of the National Health Leadership Competency Model 3.0,

 click here.
-Please provide your contact information, including organization affiliation, in the email request.
+You will be asked to provide your contact information, including organization affiliation.

 The National Center for Healthcare Leadership (NCHL) is pleased to provide you with a revised and revalidated version of our signature interprofessional Health Leadership Competency Model.
 This new version 3.0 represents the work and input of hundreds of healthcare leaders who volunteered their time to participate in interviews, focus groups, and survey responses as part of the revision and

 The revised model is organized around four “action” domains and three “enabling” domains, which were derived from the current state-of-the-science in leadership development and performance research.

 The “action” domains contain competencies relevant to the direct work of leaders on the job.
 These include: Execution, Relations, and Transformation, which parallel domains from the 2.1 model.
 Boundary Spanning was added to incorporate recent research in applied settings underscoring the critical importance of leaders’ management interdepartmental and interorganizational relationships.

 The “enabling” domains involve core professional knowledge and self-awareness competencies that strengthen the effectiveness of the “action” domains.
 These include: Health System Awareness & Business Literacy, Self-Awareness & Self-Development, and Values.
 These domains represent the leader in the context of their preparation and development to effectively lead in their organization.

 Collectively the model includes 28 core competencies, each with accompanying behavioral descriptions at multiple levels of proficiency.
 The domain structure is designed to provide a user-friendly guide that can help practitioners first set high-level development priorities, and then select specific competencies to focus on to strengthen their capabilities within that domain.